Right to Freedom [Article 19]

 This right does not include the right to carry on a profession or business or trade or occupation that is immoral (trafficking in women or children) or dangerous (harmful drugs or explosives, etc,).

-The State can absolutely prohibit these or regulate them through licencing.
+The State can absolutely prohibit these or regulate them through licensing.

 Protection in Respect of Conviction for an Offence [Article 20]

-This Constitutional provision assures protection against arbitrary arrest and excessive punishment to any person who is alleged to have committed an offence.
+This Constitutional provision assures protection against arbitrary arrest and excessive punishment to any person who is alleged to have committed an offense.

 No person shall be punished except for the violation of law which is in force when the crime was committed.